Azure/azure-functions-python-worker/.github/CONTRIBUTING.md

 ## Before starting

-### Github basics
+### GitHub basics

 #### GitHub workflow

-If you don't have experience with Git and Github, some of the terminology and process can be confusing.
-[Here's a guide to understanding Github](https://guides.github.com/introduction/flow/).
+If you don't have experience with Git and GitHub, some of the terminology and process can be confusing.
+[Here's a guide to understanding GitHub](https://guides.github.com/introduction/flow/).

-#### Forking the Azure/Guest-Configuration-Extension repository
+#### Forking the Azure/Azure-Functions-Python-Worker repository

-Unless you are working with multiple contributors on the same file, we ask that you fork the repository and submit your Pull Request from there.
-[Here's a guide to forks in Github](https://guides.github.com/activities/forking/).
+If you don't have contributor [`Azure/Azure-Functions-Python-Worker`](https://github.com/Azure/azure-functions-python-worker/) repository, we ask that you fork the repository and submit your Pull Request from there.
+We block PRs from forks to go through E2E tests, however, we will cherry-picked PRs once they pass unit tests to validate the E2E tests.
+[Here's a guide to forks in GitHub](https://guides.github.com/activities/forking/).

 ### Code of Conduct